Skip to content

 Repository files navigation

-A community-driven Ruby advocacy website built with Ruby 4.0.0 and Rails 8.2 using the Solid Stack (SQLite, SolidQueue, SolidCache, SolidCable).
+Ruby advocacy site and developer community.
+Built with Ruby 4.0.1 and Rails 8.2 on the Solid Stack (SQLite, SolidQueue, SolidCache, SolidCable).

 Features

-• AI-Generated Summaries: Automatic content summarization via OpenAI
+• AI-Generated Summaries: Automatic content summarization via OpenAI/Anthropic

 • Role-Based Access: Member and admin roles

-• Trusted User System: Based on contribution count (3+ contents, 10+ comments)
+• Trusted User System: Based on contribution count (3+ posts, 10+ comments)

 • Self-Regulation: Trusted users can report inappropriate content